isomerpages/nparks-biodiversity/_festival-highlights/Festival Booths.md

 </td>
 <td rowspan="1" colspan="1">
 <p><strong><a href="https://toddycats.wordpress.com/" rel="noopener noreferrer nofollow" target="_blank">NUS Toddycats!</a></strong> are
 volunteers with the Lee Kong Chian Natural History Museum.
-We aim to expose, develop, enthuse and apply individuals to programmes in conservation, education and research.
-We engage the public through exhibitions, seminars and symposia, nature and heritage trails, Coastal Clean-ups, online resources and form active partnerships with the larger community!
-Come to our booth to find out how you can contribute!</p>
+The group aims to expose, develop, enthuse and apply individuals to programmes in conservation, education and research.
+They engage the public through exhibitions, seminars and symposia, nature and heritage trails, Coastal Clean-ups, online resources and form active partnerships with the larger community!
+Visit the booth to find out how you can contribute!</p>
 </td>
 </tr>
 <tr>